giacomoponzuoli3/KirunaExplorer/README.md

 - POST `/doc`: adds a new document to the database:
   - has no parameters
   - body contains the new document's information (title, stakeholders, scale, issue date, type, language, pages, description)
-  - returns a 200 code if the document is successfully added to the database, a 401 code if user is not logged in, a 403 if user is not urban planner, a 503 code in case of errors
+  - returns a 200 code if the document is successfully added to the database, a 401 code if user is not logged in, a 403 if user is not urban planner, a 422 if title, scale, description and issue date are not string, or if language or page exist but are not strings, a 503 code in case of errors
-- GET `/doc`: retrieves all the documents in the database:
-  - has no parameters nor body
-  - returns a 200 code and a list with all the documents' information when successful, a 503 code in case of errors
 - GET `/doc/:id`: retrieves a given document's info:
   - has, as the only parameter, the ID of the document to search for
   - has no body
-  - returns a 200 code and the requested document's info when successful, a 404 code if the document is not present in the database, a 503 code in case of errors
+  - returns a 200 code and the requested document's info when successful, a 404 code if the document is not present in the database, a 422 if id is empty or string, a 503 code in case of errors
 - DELETE `/doc/:id`: removes a given document from the database:
   - has, as the only parameter, the ID of the document to delete
   - has no body
-  - returns a 200 code in case of success, a 401 code if user is not logged in, a 403 if user is not urban planner, a 503 code in case of errors
+  - returns a 200 code in case of success, a 401 code if user is not logged in, a 403 if user is not urban planner, a 422 if id is empty or string, a 503 code in case of errors
 - PATCH `/doc/:id`: modifies the information about a given document:
   - has, as the only parameter, the ID of the document to edit
   - body contains the new information (title, stakeholders, scale, issue date, type, language, pages, description)
-  - returns a 200 code in case of success, a 503 code in case of errors
+  - returns a 200 code in case of success, a 401 code if user is not logged in, a 403 if user is not urban planner, a 422 if title, scale, description and issue date are not string, or if language or page exist but are not strings, a 503 code in case of errors
 - GET `/doc/:id/links`: retrieves all the links for a given document
   - has, as the only parameter, the ID of the document to search the links for
   - has no body
-  - returns a 200 code and a list with all the relative links' information when successful, a 503 code in case of errors
+  - returns a 200 code and a list with all the relative links' information when successful, a 422 if id is empty or string, a 503 code in case of errors
 - GET `/doc/:id/title`: retrieves the title of a document by its id
   - has, as the only parameter, the ID of the document
   - has no body